shopping_cart

 Jonathan Ortner FTI

-Jonathan Ortner, FTI, is a partner in Arnold Bloch Leibler’s taxation group and practices in all areas of direct and indirect tax with a particular focus on the taxation of trusts and corporate income tax and mergers and acquisitions.
-Using his technical tax knowledge, Jonathan works with clients to obtain commercial and practical outcomes.
-He has particular experience in dealing with the Australian Taxation Office on complex tax issues in a dispute resolution and transactional context.
+Jonathan Ortner, FTI, Jonathan Ortner is a partner in Arnold Bloch Leibler’s taxation group and practices in all areas of direct and indirect tax with a particular focus on the taxation of trusts, cross-border tax issues and corporate income tax (including mergers and acquisitions, capital management strategies and corporate restructures).
+Jonathan advises a range of clients, including ASX listed companies, family offices, high-net-worth individuals and large private groups.
+He also manages complex tax disputes with the Australian Taxation Office at all stages of the lifecycle, including through the Australian courts.
 Jonathan is a keen and active member of the tax community.
-As well as presenting on tax topics at various sessions and authoring a number of published articles, papers and bulletins, Jonathan is the Chair of the Tax Institute’s SME committee, a former member of the GST committee and the co-chair of the ATO’s Private Group Stewardship Group. - Current at 07 July 2025
+As well as presenting on tax topics at various sessions and authoring a number of published articles, papers and bulletins, Jonathan is the Chair of the Tax Institute’s SME committee, a former member of the GST committee and the co-chair of the ATO’s Private Groups Stewardship Group.
+Jonathan is also recognised as a key tax lawyer in the Legal 500 Asia Pacific and is recommended by Who’s Who Legal: Australia and New Zealand 2023 report, in the area of corporate tax. - Current at 27 May 2026

 Click here to expand/collapse more articles by Jonathan Ortner.